 Tip: Line the tin with greased baking paper to make it easier to remove the brownies after.

 - Bake in the oven for 20 minutes.

 - Leave to cool slightly before cutting into squares!

-- you can substitute the ground almonds with ground hazelnuts, ground walnuts or ground sunflower seeds
+- You can replace the ground almonds with ground hazelnuts, ground walnuts or ground sunflower seeds.

 These Pumpkin Brownies keep covered in the fridge for up to a few days - the taste or texture remains unchanged which means they're great for meal prep and making ahead for entertaining.